Skip to main content

 Young Readers Program

-Since 2014, SDHC has selected a book for the Young Readers One Book program to share with children across the state.
-Through a partnerships with South Dakota’s educators, we are shaping powerful learning habits to increase our youth’s reading achievement levels when they’re the most impressionable through books ownership, author interactions, and class materials.
+Through partnerships with South Dakota’s educators, this program is shaping powerful learning habits to increase our youth’s reading achievement levels when they’re the most impressionable through book ownership, author interactions, and class materials.

-We began this program with just a few thousand books and this year we delivered over 14,000 to 381 schools!
-Without the support of sponsors and donors like you, we would have never received such a remarkable milestone of providing a book to every third grader in South Dakota.
+We began this program with just a few thousand books, and in 2024 we delivered over 14,000 to 381 schools!
+Without the support of sponsors and donors like you, we would have never reached the remarkable milestone of providing a book to every third grader in South Dakota.
 In addition, this support has allowed us to form lasting partnerships that help us equip educators with invaluable class materials such as classroom guides, author videos, and author interactions at the Festival of Books.

-Let’s come together and create a brighter future for our children and empower them to dream big by visiting HumanitiesRock.com or clicking the button below.
+Let’s come together and create a brighter future for our children and empower them to dream big by visiting HumanitiesRock.com through the button below.
 Please help us in continuing this program in 2024!

 Young Readers Program